No-Churn Strawberry Cheesecake Ice Cream

 The cream is ready when it holds stiff peaks — meaning when you lift the beaters or whisk out of the bowl, the cream stands straight up without flopping over.
 Be careful not to over-whip, which can make it turn it into butter.

-How long will no-churn ice cream stay good in the freezer?
+How long does no-churn ice cream last?

 Yield: 6 servings